Djdefrag/FluidFrames.RIFE/README.md

 - [ ] Add slowmotion function

 ## Known bugs.
-- [ ] Filenames with non-latin symbols (for example kangy, cyrillic etc.) not supported - [Temp solution] rename files like "image" or "video"
 - [ ] When running as Administrator, drag&drop is not working

 ### Some Examples.